DevRico003/youtube_summarizer/README.md

+# NEW VERSION -> Python Version is in the branch "old_python_version"

 # YouTube AI Summarizer

 A modern Next.js-based tool for AI-powered YouTube video summarization.
 This application allows you to generate concise summaries of YouTube videos using different AI models, with support for multiple languages and summary styles.